AnirudhSubramanyam/RobustOptLagrangianDual.jl/docs/src/index.md

 # RobustOptLagrangianDual.jl

 [RobustOptLagrangianDual.jl](https://github.com/AnirudhSubramanyam/RobustOptLagrangianDual.jl) is a Julia implementation of a Lagrangian dual algorithm for solving two-stage robust optimization problems.
-The details of the algorithm and problem formulation can be found in the following paper:
+The details of the algorithm and problem formulation can be found in the following papers:
 ```
-@article{subramanyam2021lagrangian,
+@article{subramanyam2022lagrangian,
-  title={A Lagrangian Dual Method for Two-Stage Robust Optimization with Binary Uncertainties},
+  title={A Lagrangian dual method for two-stage robust optimization with binary uncertainties},
   author={Subramanyam, Anirudh},
+  journal={Optimization and Engineering},
+  volume={23},
+  number={4},
+  pages={1831--1871},
+  year={2022},
+  publisher={Springer}
+}
+@article{lefebvre2024correction,
+  title={Correction to: A Lagrangian dual method for two-stage robust optimization with binary uncertainties},
+  author={Lefebvre, Henri and Subramanyam, Anirudh},
-  journal={arXiv preprint arXiv:2112.13138},
+  journal={arXiv preprint arXiv:2411.04307},
-  year={2021}
+  year={2024}
 }
 ```